 Dual Degree B.Tech. - M.Tech. - 5 years

 Dual Degree B.S. - M.S. - 5 years

 Integrated M.Sc. - 5 years

-Where to contact in case of difficulties in application?
-In case applicants may find difficulties in the application process, or to speak with a human for assistance, The JEE Advanced Entrance Exam conducting body has created Zones.
+Where to contact in case of difficulties in the application?
+In case of applicants may find difficulties in the application process, or to speak with a human for assistance, The JEE Advanced Entrance Exam conducting body has created Zones.
 Below are mentioned Zone wise contact details:

 Phone: +91 1332 284272

 Phone: +91 44 22578220